 Cutting yields can vary significantly depending on cutting specifications; cuts that are bone-in or boneless will produce very different cutting yields.
 If the animal is excessively fat, then the cutting yield will be lower because the fat is removed and discarded.
 A more muscular animal will have a higher cutting yield.
 Aging, leaving the carcass to hang for an extended period of time, will also impact cutting yields, as the carcass tends to shrink during the process.
 Cutting losses on a side of beef may range from 20% to 40%, and average around 28%.

 Yield grades can help can help predict cutting yields.
 A yield grade measures the amount of boneless, trimmed retail cut from various parts of the carcass: the round, the loin, the rib and the chuck.
-The higher the yield grade the higher the carcass cutting yield percentage.
+The higher the yield grade, the lower the carcass cutting yield percentage.
 A lower yield grade indicates a higher cutting yield.
-To employ the help of a yield grade to determine the amount of saleable meat lets consider the following example.
-A yield grade 2 on a 400 pound carcass would indicate saleable meat of 79.8% or 319 pounds of meat.
+To employ the help of a yield grade to determine the amount of salable meat let’s consider the following example.
+A yield grade 2 on a 400 pound carcass would indicate salable meat of 79.8% or 319 pounds of meat.
 If more cuts were left bone-in, then the actual carcass cutting yield would be higher than 79.8% and the pounds of meat would be higher than 319.

 |Yield Grade for Beef||